-- The welfare of the child is paramount. - Staff should understand their responsibilities to safeguard and promote the welfare of pupils. - Staff are responsible for their own actions and behaviour both within and outside the school and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.

-- Staff should work, and be seen to work, in an open and transparent way. - Staff should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded. - Staff should report to the Head teacher if they have low-level concerns or 'niggles' about the behaviour any member of staff, supply staff, volunteer or contractor. - Staff should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern. - Staff are encouraged to discuss with the Head teacher or other senior manager situations where their relationships and associations both within and outside of the workplace (including online) may have implications for the safeguarding of children in school. - Staff must apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation. - Staff must not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children. - Staff should be aware that breaches of the law and other professional guidelines may result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure and Barring Service (DBS) from working in regulated activity or, in the case of teachers, for acts of serious misconduct, prohibition from teaching by the Teaching Regulation Agency (TRA). - Staff and managers will continually monitor and review practice to ensure this guidance is followed. - Staff must be aware of and understand the school's Child Protection Policy and procedures, Online Safety Policy and procedures, arrangements for managing allegations against staff, Whistleblowing procedure and the Cumbria Safeguarding Children Partnership (SCP) procedures.
+- The welfare of the child is paramount. - Staff should understand their responsibilities to safeguard and promote the welfare of pupils. - Staff are responsible for their own actions and behaviour both within and outside the school and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff should work, and be seen to work, in an open and transparent way including self-reporting if their conduct or behaviour falls short of the principles outlined in this Code of Conduct. - Staff should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded. - Staff should report to the Head teacher if they have low-level concerns or 'niggles' about the behaviour any member of staff, supply staff, volunteer or contractor. - Staff should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern. - Staff are encouraged to discuss with the Head teacher or other senior manager situations where their relationships and associations both within and outside of the workplace (including online) may have implications for the safeguarding of children in school. - Staff must apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation. - Staff must not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children. - Staff should be aware that breaches of the law and other professional guidelines may result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure and Barring Service (DBS) from working in regulated activity or, in the case of teachers, for acts of serious misconduct, prohibition from teaching by the Teaching Regulation Agency (TRA). - Staff and managers will continually monitor and review practice to ensure this guidance is followed. - Staff must be aware of and understand the school's Child Protection Policy and procedures, Online Safety Policy and procedures, arrangements for managing allegations against staff, Whistleblowing procedure and the Cumbria Safeguarding Children Partnership (SCP) procedures.